BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/graph_mode/pushdatamode/_index.md

 Users only need to pay attention to the node connection and operation logic of Graph, and keep filling packets to Graph.

-The suitable scenario for this mode is: the user's input source comes from other third-party libraries or some custom data types, and needs to do many custom processing operations on the input that have nothing to do with the BMF framework.
+This mode is suitable for scenarios where the user's input source comes from other third-party libraries or some custom data types, and many custom processing operations that have nothing to do with the BMF framework need to be performed on the input.

 Let's show an example of using push data mode: